ajkumar29/webForm/README.md

 To test in development mode, please run `npm i` to install the necessary packages.\
 You can then run `npm start` to run in development mode.

-To run the DOM tests, please use the `npm test` to open jest test runner - detailed below.
+To run the DOM tests, please run `npm test` to open jest test runner - detailed below.
-To run the end to end tests, please use the `npm run e2e` after executing `npm start` in another terminal - detailed below.
+To run the end to end tests, please run `npm run e2e` and select `formwizard.spec.js` in the cypress test runner after executing `npm start` in another terminal - detailed below.

 To rebuild production build, please use `npm run build`.